Trump’s Mideast team: A familiar look for a transformed region

 Indeed, Saudi Arabia may very well be the “wild card” that could “fundamentally alter Trump’s perspective on the region and how his administration should deal with it,” Mr. Elgindy says.

-In other words, the incoming Middle East team may leave the blocks eschewing any pressure on Israel to exit Gaza or accept a two-state solution with Palestinians.
-But in the end it may be Mr. Trump’s overriding desire to go down in history as the ultimate dealmaker – and peacemaker – that determines his Middle East team’s direction.
+In other words, the incoming Middle East team may start out by eschewing any pressure on Israel to exit Gaza or accept a two-state solution with Palestinians.
+But in the end, it may be Mr. Trump’s overriding desire to go down in history as the ultimate dealmaker – and peacemaker – that determines his Middle East team’s direction.